Flux159/cassie-odm/README.md

 Time to Live (TTL)
 ----------
 Cassie supports specifying a TTL when inserting data via the {ttl: Number} option, where Number is the time in seconds.
+Also see "Sessions".

 ```